bitburner/ivre-wizard/README.md

 # Requirements
 - IVRE - Comes ready to go in Kali.
-- zenity - should be installed in Kali by default.
+- zenity - Should be installed in Kali by default.
+If not apt install zentiy.
-- figlet - apt install figlet.
-- toilet - apt install toilet.

 # Install and run